afnanenayet/cttp/docs/README.md

 ## Compilation

-This project is written in C and uses `Cmake` for basic compilation.
+This project is written in C and uses `cmake` for basic compilation.
 In order to compile the project you can either run the build script which will automatically try to invoke gmake since it's more recent.